ErikEnder/ErikEnder.github.io/README.md

 was also a struggle.

 To use the site you must first provide an e-mail address and password.
-The regex for these is not overly strict, and they do not have to be valid or real.
+The regex for these is not overly strict, and they do not have to be real, only valid for the parameters set.

 E-mail must fit a name@host.type structure, but could otherwise be gibberish EX: ducky@periwinkle.col Password must just not be empty